jncc/marine-recorder-tools/marineRecorder/README.md

 `marineRecorder` Package <img src="man/figures/logo.png" align="right" width="150" />
 =====================================================================================

-A Marine Recorder R Package was developed to work with the snapshot.
-The R package contains functions to work with the snapshot by creating shapefiles, checking for new surveys and checking the species in the species dictionary (a separate database used with the main application).
+A Marine Recorder R Package was developed to work with the marine recorder snapshot.
+The functions included in this package create shapefiles and check species, which can be linked to the species dictionary (a separate database used with the main application).

 ### Installation of `marineRecorder` Package